State of the Shelter

 With efficiency in mind, we found another way to make contributions work as hard as we do in caring for our homeless friends.
 We opened a clinic on site to provide medical care and spay/neuter surgery for all adopted animals before they go to their new homes.
 Two staff veterinarians and animal care technicians keep it operating, six days a week.

 At CAP, spaying and neutering is a guiding principal.
 Thanks to dedicated volunteers and staff members who trap feral cats day and night, we are able to take our philosophy beyond our shelter to neighborhoods throughout Houston.
 Did you know that one un-spayed female cat can have 12,000 descendants in just five years?
 And, one male cat can impregnate as many as 1,000 females during his lifetime.
-This year, because of our Feral Cat Assistance Program (FCAP) there will be 25,000 fewer feral cats on the streets of Houston, a staggering accomplishment by itself.
+In 2013, because of our Feral Cat Assistance Program (FCAP), 2,953 cats were altered.
+There will be 130,000 fewer feral cats on the streets of Houston, a staggering accomplishment by itself.

 But, there is much more to do.
 There are an estimated 750,000 strays living a rough life on the streets of Houston.
 The number is enormous, but at CAP we take it day by day, dog by dog, cat by cat.
 Each one of these dear four-legged creatures who come through our doors receives loving care and undivided attention thanks to an army of volunteers who work in the shelter as well as in our clinic.
 They clean crates and habitats, prepare food for the animals, wash food bowls, walk dogs and cuddle puppies and kittens.
 Last year, they contributed more than 10,000 hours.